-The American descendant of the German Bauhaus, IIT Institute of Design (ID) was founded as “The New Bauhaus” in 1937 by Bauhaus master László Moholy-Nagy.
+The American descendant of the German Bauhaus, the Institute of Design at Illinois Tech was founded as “The New Bauhaus” in 1937 by Bauhaus master László Moholy-Nagy.
 A year later Ludwig Mies van der Rohe, a former director of the Bauhaus in Germany, became head of architecture at the Illinois Institute of Technology—making the university a global center of modernism in the mid-twentieth century.

 The Bauhaus had a revolutionary agenda: to create a new aesthetic appropriate for a modern industrial society.
 The school integrated disciplines, looked at design holistically, and sought to use technology to improve our quality of life.
 These are all approaches that ID maintains today.

 In 1937, Americans were eager to align themselves with the progressive Bauhaus.
 And today, the ideals that László Moholy-Nagy instilled as founding director—including Foundation, his approach to critique, and his focus on experimentation—are still present at ID.